looker-open-source/sdk-codegen/README.md

 **Important** - If you are using the Looker TypeScript SDK, please see the [note at the bottom](#very-important-note-regarding-the-looker-typescript-sdk) of this file explaining changes to dependencies and packaging.

+### Support
+The TypeScript and Python SDKs are officially supported by Looker/Google.
+Issues can be logged here in the GitHub Issues page, but can also be logged with Looker Support.
+The other language SDKs are community supported.
+Issues for these should be logged only in the GitHub Issues page.
+Details of Looker API and SDK support can be found at [https://cloud.google.com/looker/docs/api-sdk-support-policy](https://cloud.google.com/looker/docs/api-sdk-support-policy).

 ## Overview

 This repository contains: